ELEKTRONN/ELEKTRONN/doc/GettingStarted.rst

 ==================================

 * Python 2.7
-* The whole toolkit was designed and tested on Linux systems (in particular Debian, Ubuntu, CentOS)
+* The whole toolkit was designed and tested on Linux systems (in particular Debian, Ubuntu, CentOS, Arch)
 * Theano creates CUDA binaries.
 Hence only Nvidia-GPUs will work (alternatively it can use the CPU, but this might be too slow for large nets and CNNs).
 * If you wish to use ELEKTRONN on Windows or with Python 3 (or if you want to help making it portable) please contact us.